An in-depth look at Medjet Assist Global Medical Transport

 In my mind, that is an incredibly reasonable price for the peace of mind it provides.
 The cost may be prohibitive for people traveling on tight budgets, which is understandable.
 In the case of younger travelers, I know some parents who have purchased the membership for their kids to provide peace of mind while abroad.
 Working in the medical field, I am too aware of tragic stories, and all I can do to minimize the trauma is important.
 It isn’t about being paranoid; it is about being smart.

-If your trip isn’t for another few months, but you wish to buy a MedJet membership now you are able to choose an effective date closer to your actual travel date.
+If your trip isn’t for another few months, but you wish to buy a MedJet membership now, you can choose an effective date closer to your actual travel date.
 This can come in handy when they have some rare sales.

 Where is Medjet available?